massung/codeninja/_posts/2018-07-02-teaching-evolution.markdown

 I later extended the program a bit allowing her to play with the other parameters.
 This allowed her - on her own - to reach conclusions regarding some rather complex topics:

-* Inbreeding - small populations beinging unable to evolve;
+* Inbreeding - small populations were unable to evolve;
-* Genetic malformations - very high mutation rates preventing evolution;
+* Genetic malformations - very high mutation rates prevented evolution;
-* Selection of the fittest - too few mating choices leading to unfit children;
+* Selection of the fittest - too few mating choices led to unfit children;

 But I'll leave those bits as a tiny exercise for the reader...